Arkaivos/libOMPS/README.md

 # libOMPS (Orbital Marker Positioning System)

-This library allows you to transform a set of distances between a given location and a set of fixed anchors to latitude, longitude and height coordinates.
+This library provides basic orientation functionality in Star Citizen moons and planets.
+It allows you to transform a set of distances between a given location and a set of fixed anchors to latitude, longitude and height coordinates.

 - libOMPS.py: Python library containing the OMPS Class.
 - test.py: Python example program that makes use of the library to calculate the coordinates of the lost Javelin.